slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On arrogance and entitlement

-> *'Arrogance is a smokescreen for insecurity.' -- Amy Cuddy*
+> *"Arrogance is a smokescreen for insecurity."
+-- Amy Cuddy*

 Confidence is not walking into a room thinking you are better than everyone, it’s walking in not having to compare yourself with anyone.
 Someone else’s strengths don’t make you look bad, but being jealous and insecure does.